open-wc/open-wc/packages/scoped-elements/README.md

 1. Everything is good and [your app is live](https://open-wc.org/scoped-elements/demo/before-nesting/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/before-nesting)] with both pages.
 2. **Team Black** releases a new version (**2.x**) of **Feature B** which unfortunately needs to be breaking in order to support new use-cases.
-3. **Team Blue** (on **Page A**) does not use any of those new use cases and they have a tight deadline to meet so they can not update right now.
+3. **Team Blue** (on **Page A**) does not use any of those new use cases, and they have a tight deadline to meet, so they cannot update right now.
-4. **Team Green** (on **Page B**) has to deliver an important functionality to your end users but they need to upgrade to **Feature B 2.x** since it can only be solved with this new version.
+4. **Team Green** (on **Page B**) has to deliver an important functionality to your end users, but they need to upgrade to **Feature B 2.x** since it can only be solved with this new version.
 5. Since **Feature A 1.x & 2.x** are both used in the same app, this will lead to nested dependencies, which then will lead to [catastrophic failure, and errors](https://open-wc.org/scoped-elements/demo/no-scope/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/no-scope)].

 Two possible solutions come to mind:

-1. Temporarily (!) allow to ship similar source code (most breaking releases are not a total rewrite) and scope them via `@open-wc/scoped-elements`; see the "fixed" example [with-scope](https://open-wc.org/scoped-elements/demo/with-scope/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] running with nested dependencies.
+1. Temporarily (!) allow shipping similar source code (most breaking releases are not a total rewrite) and scope them via `@open-wc/scoped-elements`; see the "fixed" example [with-scope](https://open-wc.org/scoped-elements/demo/with-scope/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] running with nested dependencies.
 2. Synchronizing updates of shared dependencies - e.g. make sure **Team Blue** & **Team Green** always use the same version when releasing.
 This can be a viable solution however it comes with a high organizational overhead and is hard to scale up (for 10+ teams)

 #### Technical explanation of scenario